Last Updated on

 With the advent of the Internet and a customer base who cannot remember a time before Google, restaurants are learning that they need restaurant promotions that do more than get guests in their doors, they need more than a nice atmosphere and great food.
 To succeed nowadays, it is imperative that a business engage directly with their guests: make them feel as if they are investing in something, rather than buying a product.
+Businesses like restaurants have used the same promotion techniques as 666 casino sites for giving rewards to encourage more people to try.
 The following are 23 examples of restaurant promotions that reach out to guests in unique and successful ways.

 1. Rolled-up Rims Ramps Up Tim Horton’s Sales

 In 1986, Tim Horton’s was a relatively unknown brand looking to reach new guests and increase sales.
 In conjunction with their cup manufacturer, Tim Horton’s launched their “Roll Up the Rim” campaign where guests can win prizes ranging from donuts to cars by finding a message hidden under the rim of their coffee cup.